JoshuaSamuelNichols/JoshuaSamuelNichols.github.io/_portfolio/project5.md

 ➤ Highlighting real-world cases of privacy breaches and surveillance – Raising awareness by sharing documented cases of mass surveillance, government overreach, and corporate data exploitation, reinforcing why digital privacy is essential.

-➤ Participating in global privacy campaigns and movements – Aligning with international privacy advocates, organizations like EFF, and initiatives such as Privacy Week to push for stronger online protections worldwide.
+➤ Participating in global privacy campaigns and movements – Aligning with international privacy advocates, and initiatives for stronger online protections worldwide.

 ➤ Creating multilingual educational content on privacy – Producing privacy awareness materials in German, French, Italian, and English to reach diverse audiences within Switzerland and beyond.